Teach2Practice

 Scientific discourse:

-Exchange at the IfSS Research Day and in the IfSS Teaching Working Group; via the Center for Teacher Education (ZLB) and the Karlsruhe School of Education in the KIT as well as at congresses.
+Exchange at the IfSS research day and in the IfSS teaching working group; via the Center for Teacher Education (ZLB) and the Karlsruhe School of Education in the KIT as well as at congresses.

 Facts and figures